Last Updated on

 Known botanically as Rubus idaeus, you shouldn’t feed your dog lots of raspberries because there is a downside…

 Xylitol is Fido’s X-Factor

 We need to talk more about the subject of Xylitol.

 It occurs naturally in this berry.
 It is definitely dangerous for dogs.
 Toxic actually!

 Thankfully, the amount in raspberries is not a concern – that is if you limit portions.

 Again, raspberries should never be a mainstay of your pet dog’s diet.

 The Raspberry Realistically

 Give them only occasionally, not on a regular basis.
-Limit portions to a snack-size amount.
+Limit portions to about a handful.

 The thing is even healthy foods can create bad feeding habits.